September 17, 2020

 We will keep things as simple and clear as possible, so if you are an advanced programmer, you might want to skip some parts.

 To better understand what an API is, it’s necessary to understand how your website or mobile application (a.k.a. frontend) communicates with the server (a.k.a. backend).

 Let’s say you want to Google something.
-You type in the search - “cute dogs in pyjamas”, click enter and get hundreds of pictures and links to websites with cute dogs in pyjamas.
+You type in the search - “cute dogs in pajamas”, click enter and get hundreds of pictures and links to websites with cute dogs in pajamas.

-Now what’s happening behind the scenes is the website (google, frontend) sends your query (“cute dogs in pyjamas”) to the server (backend).
+Now what’s happening behind the scenes is the website (Google, frontend) sends your query (“cute dogs in pajamas”) to the server (backend).
 The server prepares an adequate response and sends it back to you.